Dark matter production via a non-minimal coupling to gravity: Dynamics in the Jordan frame

 where $s$ is the dark matter field, $\phi$ is the inflaton and $g$ is the metric determinant.
 We assume that the potential contains no direct coupling between $s$ and $\phi$, and can be approximated \textit{after inflation} by

 with $m_\phi \gg m_s$.
 We consider both possibilities that the inflaton potential during preheating is dominated by the quadratic or quartic parts.

 In our study, we perform calculations in the Jordan frame following~\cite{Figueroa:2021iwm}, that is, keeping explicit the coupling $s^2 R$.
 This leads to simpler equations of motion compared to those in the Einstein frame.
+Indeed, the scalar kinetic terms in the Einstein frame are field-dependent and thus contain fast oscillating functions.
+This makes the numerical integration of the equations of motion relatively unstable compared to that in the Jordan frame.
 At late times, when the characteristic field value of $s$ becomes small, the Jordan and Einstein frames become essentially indistinguishable.
 As a result, the relevant observables such as (conserved) particle numbers can be read off directly from the simulation output in the Jordan frame.
-In practise, we terminate our simulation at $a/a_0 \sim 10^3$ and compute the observables at that time.
+In practice, we terminate our simulation at $a/a_0 \sim 10^3$ and compute the observables at that time.

 An important aspect of the dynamics in the Jordan frame is the scalar mixing with the gravitational degrees of freedom~\cite{Salopek:1988qh}.
 In particular, the scale factor corresponds to a scalar component of the metric $g^{\mu\nu}$.
 Using~\eqref{R} and integrating by parts, one finds the following kinetic terms: